AngeloDiMauro/AngeloDiMauro/README.md

 - 👋 Hi, I’m @AngeloDiMauro
-- 👀 I’m interested in front-end development and UX design
+- 👀 I’m interested in XR, front-end development and UX design
 - 🌱 I’m currently learning HTML, CSS, Java and GitHub
 - 💞️ I’m looking to collaborate on web design and redesign
 - 📫 How to reach me adimauro@protonmail.com